-Given the square footage threshold, the proposed amendments will not be applicable to a large amount of existing historic structures.
-However, it is important to recognize that preserving a building is considered "the ultimate recycling project" as preservation and green building initiatives have overlapping goals, and the larger community benefits from each of these important movements.

-Historic buildings were traditionally designed with many sustainable features that responded to climate and site.
+It is important to recognize that preserving a building through adaptive reuse is considered "the ultimate recycling project" as preservation and green building initiatives have overlapping goals, and the larger community benefits from each of these important movements.
+Historic buildings were traditionally designed with many sustainable features that responded to climate and site orientation.
 When effectively restored and reused, these historic features can bring about substantial energy savings.
 Today's sustainable technology can supplement inherent sustainable features without compromising unique historic character.
 Many structures across the county, varying in size and use-type, have achieved a green building certification.

 A report produced by the Preservation Green Lab of the National Trust for Historic Preservation, The Greenest Building: Quantifying the Environmental Value of Building Reuse, provides an analysis of the potential environmental benefit of building reuse.
 The study concludes that, when comparing buildings of equivalent size and function, building reuse almost always offers environmental savings over demolition and new construction.
-The Technical Preservation Services division of the National Park Service has a "Sustainability" section with many resources available to assist professionals and property owners in determining the appropriate manner to preserve a historic structure while seeking a sustainable solution.